 Webinar Tip #39.
 Use Social Media During Your Event to Promote

 There are many social media outlets that can be used during a live webinar including Twitter, Facebook and Instagram.

 Webinar Tip #40.
 Use a Pre-Event Survey to Develop or Validate Content for your Webinar

 Once you get answers back from attendees, use that information to plan your webinar content .
 Ask them how they would rate the importance of certain topics, for example, and respond by presenting more information about those that are most frequently chosen.

 Webinar Tip #41.
 Drive Traffic to Your Webinar Page with SEO

 Promoting your webinar is not a once-and-done affair .
 Make sure you have a number of strategies in place to ensure that people know about it and remember to attend.
 This includes making sure all of your web pages related to the event are optimized for search engines .
 You can do this by adding keywords to the title, meta description and throughout your pages .

 Webinar Tip #42.
 Add a Link to your Webinar Page in your Email Signature

-When you send out emails promoting your webinar, don’t just add the hyperlink at the end of the email .
-Include a link to the event in your email signature so that people who read every line of an email feel compelled to click through and register.
+When you send out emails promoting your webinar, don’t just add the hyperlink at the end of the email.
+Create an event email signature and include a link so that people who read every line of an email feel compelled to click through and register.